 Serve as a side and enjoy!

-- To make sure the rice doesn't continue cooking in the warm crock pot even after you have unplugged it, scoop rice into individual dishes for serving and scrape out all of the remaining rice and transfer rice to a resealable container.
-Allow the crockpot to soak while you eat.
-Washing and rinsing the pot after you have finished eating will then be a breeze.
+To make sure the rice doesn't continue cooking in the warm crockpot even after you have unplugged it, scoop rice into individual dishes for serving, scrape out all of the remaining rice, and transfer the rice to a resealable container.